 Please note: We are aware that the data presented here is, on occasion, fluctuating beyond normal limits.
 This is due to a technical problem that is currently beyond our control.

 Wind data is not collected during winter.
-This is not because there is no wind at Dome A during winter!
-It is simply too cold for the anemometers to work properly during this time of the year.
+This is because it is too cold for the anemometers to work properly.

 A wind rose shows how wind speed and direction are distributed at Dome A. It gives a graphical representation of how often winds of particular strengths blow from particular directions.

 Relative humidity is the amount of moisture in the air as a percentage of the amount that the air can actually hold.
-Warmer air can hold more moisture than cooler air, which means that for a given amount of atmospheric moisture, relative humidity will be lower if air is warmer than it would be if the air is cooler.
+Warmer air can hold more moisture than cooler air.
+This means that for a given amount of atmospheric moisture, relative humidity will be lower if air is warmer than it would be if the air is cooler.

-Air pressure, or atmospheric pressure, is defined as the force being exerted on a point on the earth’s surface by the mass of atmosphere above it.
+Air pressure, or atmospheric pressure, is the force exerted on a point on the earth’s surface by the mass of atmosphere above it.